GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 layout: "layouts/doc-post.njk"
 title: "Design the user interface"
 date: 2018-03-16
-updated: 2022-04-25
+updated: 2022-04-27
 description: UI and design guidelines for Chrome Extensions.
 ---

 <!-- TODO: Extension sample links need to be updated, once the samples are approved -->
-Like Chrome's user interface (UI), an extension UIs should be purposeful and minimal.
-Extensions should allow users to customize or enhance the end user's browsing experience without distracting from it.
+Like Chrome's user interface (UI), an extension UI should be purposeful and minimal.
+Extensions should allow users to customize or enhance the user's browsing experience without distracting from it.

 This guide explores required and optional user interface features.
 Use it to understand how and when